dlcs/protagonist/docs/rfcs/009-asset-family-improvements.md

 ## Questions

 * Is "no-transcode" policy required?
 Implemented in [#424](https://github.com/dlcs/protagonist/pull/424) but can be used synonomously with "file" delivery-channel.
-* If "no-transcode" is required, is it valid to specify alternative delivery-channels (other than "file")?
-If so the delivery-channel would be ignored.
-It could be enabled later by specifying a policy.
 * Do we want to require `d,w,h` dimensions for `"file"` delivery-channel, as details above? `"file"` delivery-channel indicates you want to serve the bytes as you know the origin is in an appropriate format.
 Does that then mean you must have dimensions? e.g. I don't need to know how many pages are in a PDF for it to be served, should I need to know how long a video is for it to be served?
-* What does the above mean for NQ, and single-item manifest generation?
-Do we need to maintain the general idea of `AssetFamily` - if that's the case it means it is more than a grouping of presets.
+* We need to maintain `AssetFamily` for NQ and single-item manifest generation to know what service type(s) to add?